 We are deeply sorry for your loss - the staff at Pobocik Chapel - Three Oaks

-She was preceded in death by her parents; her husband; her son, Steven James Morley; and her siblings, Everett Doughton, Margaret Renbarger, and Howard Doughten.
+She was preceded in death by her parents; her husband; and her thirteen siblings.

-Emma will be laid to rest with her husband in Galien Township Cemetery.
+Ms. Truhn will be laid to rest in Galien Township Cemetery.

 Arrangements have been entrusted to Wagner Family Funerals Pobocik Chapel, Three Oaks.
 Please share a memory or a message online: wagnercares.com.